cloudControl/documentation/Guides/NodeJS/Express.md

     "mongodb": "1.3.19"
   }
 ~~~

-In this example app, Express is the Node.js web framework, and MongoDB is the backend database.

 ### Starting processes in cloudControl
 A [Procfile] is required to start processes on the cloudControl platform.
 There must be a file called `Procfile` at the top level of your repository.